What is the petition about?

 NICE is a public body, but it is not a government department and acts independently of government.

 The role of MPs in this situation was therefore limited.
-But we have asked them to share their support for the issue and the petition on social media and will still brief them on tofersen at the meeting of the All-Party Parliamentary Group on MND in November 2024.
+But we have asked them to share their support for the issue and the petition on social media, and we briefed them on tofersen at the meeting of the All-Party Parliamentary Group on MND in November 2024.

 I have MND.
 Can I take tofersen?